Toyota Mark X ZiO: Design

-The Mark X ZiO was based on the FSC concept car.
+The Mark X ZiO was based on the FSC concept car shown at the 2005 Tokyo Motor Show, and was released on September 26, 2007.
+It is the successor to the Mark II Blit.

 Marketed under "4+Free" concept, its interior has four independent seats plus "free space" in the rear.
 The ZiO's "three mode" cabin can accommodate from four to seven passengers.
 The six-seat models have two rows of independent seats and a console box with arm rest.
 In "personal sedan mode," a tonneau board is used to create a sedan-like vehicle.
 "Active wagon mode" creates a large cargo space in the rear by stowing the tonneau board and covers.
 The "friendly minivan mode" includes a third row of seating that can be dropped down to create cargo space.
 It is similar in concept to but does not share a platform with the Venza.

 It was the first Toyota model that used MOST Bus technology, and offered the following equipment options: Pre-crash Safety System using millimetre-wave radar, a Smart Key System (SKS) eliminating the traditional ignition key, Radar Cruise Control, Intelligent AFS (Adaptive Front-lighting System), Intelligent Parking Assist, HDD navigation system, and wide-view front monitor with a 190-degree field of view.

 In its first year of production, it won the Good Design Award given by the Japan Industrial Design Promotion Organization.